 An Application Programming Interface, or “API,” is a useful tool that helps programmers determine how different software applications interact with one another.
 Managing these is important for keeping complex programming projects moving forward.
 Tools are only useful if used correctly.
-Keeping the interactions between distinct APIs and the systems they represent as flexible as possible is important if you plan on using them for a long time.
+Observing the interactions between different APIs and the systems they represent as flexible as possible is important if you plan on using them for a long time.

 Scalability, Security, and Support